Climate x health: Building resiliency through better data, technologies, and systems integration

 In Uganda, PATH partnered with veterinarians and medical professionals to vaccinate cows and raise community awareness; this effort protected lives and livelihoods while preventing the spread of zoonotic diseases, such as anthrax.
 Now, as part of the USAID-funded Infectious Disease Detection and Surveillance Project, Uganda is the first country in Africa to have two veterinary labs recommended for international accreditation by the South African National Accreditation System.

-We joined forces with Senegal’s Ministry of Health to develop a multisectoral plan for better disease surveillance, decentralized diagnostic testing, and a community-based surveillance system to help healthcare workers identify and report zoonotic pathogens—including COVID-19.
-We also teamed up with Kenya’s Ministry of Health to train their healthcare workers on the importance of risk reduction and treatment adherence for people with noncommunicable diseases and mental health issues.
+We joined forces with Senegal’s Ministry of Health to develop a multisectoral plan for better disease surveillance, decentralized diagnostic testing, and a community-based surveillance system to help health care workers identify and report zoonotic pathogens—including COVID-19.
+We also teamed up with Kenya’s Ministry of Health to train their health care workers on the importance of risk reduction and treatment adherence for people with noncommunicable diseases and mental health issues.

 PATH also supported the Vietnam Administration for Medical Services to expand its current AMR surveillance system and improve infection prevention and control practices among health care providers.
 The infection surveillance network was established in 6 hospitals, which then was scaled up to 18 hospitals.